eggsdesign/eggs-vr-training/Courses/Day-1.md

 ### Core concepts

 ## Exercise
-1) Start a new scene and add an object to it (from website with 3d models)
+1) Start a new scene and add an object to it (There are tool libraries integrated into Hologram for easy download)
 2) Add an action to this object, and animate it when the user interacts with it
+3) Run it on your phone